 How does it look?
 Does the site quickly convey that it’s about writing for children?
 Is it neat and easy to navigate (get from page to page)?

-A couple of other things to check for on the website is whether or not it’s current.
-Check the blog and see if it’s posted to on a regular basis.
+A couple of other things to check on the website are (1) whether or not it’s current, and (2) whether it’s posted to regularly.

 The website is crucial.
-I’ve had clients base their decision to hire me just by visiting my website.
+I’ve had clients base their decision to hire me solely on my website.

 3. What about qualifications?